Table of Contents

 How To Stop a Coughing Fit

-With a little patience and some self-care,12 you may be able to reduce the onset of coughing fits so it doesn’t disrupt your day.
+With a bit of patience and some self-care,12 you may be able to reduce the onset of coughing fits so it doesn’t disrupt your day.

-Practice good hand hygiene: Regularly washing your hands and avoiding close contact with individuals who have a respiratory infection can help reduce the risk of developing coughing fits.
+Wash your hands.
+Washing your hands and avoiding close contact with individuals who have a respiratory infection.

-Practice proper cough etiquette: When coughing, cover your mouth and nose with a tissue or your elbow to prevent the spread of germs and irritants.
+Cough properly.
+Cover your mouth and nose with a tissue or your elbow to prevent the spread of germs.

-This may include taking medications as directed, making necessary lifestyle modifications, or performing regular airway clearance therapy.
+Follow your treatment plan.
+If your underlying health condition causes coughing fits, follow your treatment plan, including taking medications as directed, making necessary lifestyle adjustments, or performing regular airway clearance therapy.

-While occasional coughing fits may not be cause for concern, a healthcare professional must evaluate persistent or recurrent coughing fits.
-You should seek medical attention if your coughing fits are accompanied by other concerning symptoms, such as:
+While the occasional coughing fits may not be cause for concern, you’ll want a proper evaluation from your healthcare professional if you have persistent or recurrent coughing fits, especially if you’re coughing so hard you throw up.
+Seek medical attention if your coughing fits are happening alongside other concerning symptoms:

 - Chest pain